anujimmy/LearnJavaScript_TypeScriptForPlaywright2025/README.md

-this project involves with my learning journey of Language JavaScript to be used in PlayWright & Cypress
+this project involves with my learning journey of Language - JavaScript & typescript to be used in PlayWright & Cypress